Home education or homeschooling is currently a hot topic.

 The idea of school is such a stable and ingrained part of our society that we hardly know what we would do if it didn’t exist.
 But the reality is that mainstream schooling is still a relatively modern concept.
 Before the second half of the 19th century, the mainstream and compulsory educational system had not been developed, leaving millions of children without access to formal education.

-Before the latter half of the 19th century, the vast majority of Children had had access to education in one of 2 ways.
+Before the latter half of the 19th century, the vast majority of kids had had access to education in one of two ways.
 The first was via the church which afforded an education heavy in religious study.
-Children could learn to read and write, with the only textbook being the bible.
-The second form of education came from home, with families and tutors responsible to educate the children.
+Kids could learn to read and write, with the only textbook being the bible.
+The second form of education came from home, with parents and tutors responsible to educate the children.

 As the numbers of home educated children increase, we may see governments attempt to impose greater control in an area that previously they have preferred to quietly ignore.
-It depends on which side of the debate you fall as to whether you think this would be a good or bad thing for education in the UK.
+I

 Homeschooling Pros And Cons